 Sleep is critical for the body to rejuvenate itself.
 While you are sleeping, your body is creating new cells, getting rid of old ones, and working to make you healthier.
 Without 6-9 hours of sleep, your body does not function as highly as it could.
 A staggering 66% of patients in pain complain of sleep problems.
 And among those with insomnia, 42% have a least one type of chronic pain.
 Pain makes it difficult to sleep, and a lack of sleep aggravates pain.
+No one should have to deal with this everyday.
+Even if you look into something as simple as CannaTrading topicals and creams, you could find a solution that can help you achieve a better night’s sleep.
+Who wouldn’t want that?
 Most patients have problems with sleep onset and maintenance.
 Sleep is a key indicator of your overall health.
 People who eat healthy food and have a good quality of life get the recommended amount of sleep each night (7 to 9 hours).
 Sleep, diet, and exercise are interrelated.
 Staying active and healthy helps you sleep better and also helps to manage your pain.
+Some like to add cannabis strains similar to death bubba into the mix to improve sleep and reduce pain at the same time.
 Sleep restores our mental and physical function, and facilitates the production of anti-oxidants that are protective.

 Sleep deprivation increases levels of inflammatory molecules called cytokines which can lead to medical problems.
 Sleep loss can aggravate chronic inflammatory conditions, and lead to chronic pain conditions.
 Think of the muscle aches and pains you experience when you don’t sleep well.
 Sleep loss can also aggravate fibromyalgia.
 Studies on depriving people of slow wave sleep (the deepest level of sleep) show that muscle aches develop and pain threshold lowers.
 Fortunately, studies in animals show that more sleep can speed recuperation.